Clark County Parks

 Whether you are planning a family picnic, hiking with friends or just craving some solitude in a magnificent setting, Clark County's many parks and trails can provide a great outdoor experience.

-Reservation fees will increase by $25 for most picnic shelters at five regional parks: Capt.
+With the start of March, reservation fees have increased by $25 for most picnic shelters at five regional parks: Capt.
 William Clark, Frenchman’s Bar, Lewisville, Salmon Creek/Klineline Pond and Vancouver Lake.

-Fees will increase by $50 for shelters seating more than 100 people at Frenchman’s Bar, Lewisville and Vancouver Lake regional parks.
+Fees increased by $50 for shelters seating more than 100 people at Frenchman’s Bar, Lewisville and Vancouver Lake regional parks.

-For more information, go to the picnic shelters page.
+For more information, go to the picnic shelters page and watch this CVTV video:

 What's new in parks

-- Work is nearly complete on two new parks, Sorenson Neighborhood Park and Tower Crest Neighborhood Park.
+- Work is complete on two new parks, Sorenson Neighborhood Park and Tower Crest Neighborhood Park.

 - Learn about the recent evaluation of the trail system in Lacamas Lake Regional Park and efforts to marshal volunteers to help improve and maintain the park’s trails.